dbarrosop/dbarrosop.github.io/_drafts/vagrant-for-network-engineers.md

 {% endhighlight %}

 The machines are both up and have been provisioned with some initial configuration.
-Now let's connect to the vEOS VM and run @show lldp neighbors@:
+Now let's connect to the vEOS VM and run `show lldp neighbors`:

 {% highlight text linenos %}